 Do you know your role in the marriage’s demise?
 Have you made as much peace as possible the divorce and your ex?
 Don’t skip counseling or support group sessions.
 They’ll help in many ways--especially when it comes to future relationships.

-Make sure your past is legitimately in the past, so you don’t end up choosing the wrong kinds of people again and again.
+Make sure that your past is really in the past.
+That way, you won’t run the risk of picking the wrong types of people over and over again.

 Don’t Date for the Wrong Reasons